kaopanboonyuen/panboonyuen_professional_website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Applied Earth Observations
+- Geoscience and Remote Sensing
+- Computer Vision
 - Pattern Recognition
-- Computer Vision
-- Deep Learning
-- Machine Learning
-- Reinforcement Learning
+- Learning Representations
 - Human-AI Interaction
-- Remote Sensing

 # Education to show in About widget
 education: